 What is a reasonable price?

-I know it doesn’t look like that, but this object (in the above image) is a lounge chair.
+I know it doesn’t look like that, but this object in the above image is a lounge chair.
+The chair can flexibly change its shape by moving each curved board consisting of the outer frame.
 For your information, the price is highest among our chair lineup.
 With the same amount of money, you may buy full sets of living and dining furniture at IKEA, for example.
-I think it’d be very natural for many peole to take it very expensive.
+I think it’d be very natural for many peole to take it very expensive in the first impression.

 All-out cost reduction efforts